AlexaGeorgeCatalin/HCI_2023/README.md

 # HCI_2023
-In this repo you can find the C component for HCi made by:
+In this repo you can find the C component for HCI made by:
 Alexa George Catalin
 Nicoleanu Ovidiu